 - There are several types of implicit memories (the unconscious kind).
 Most relevant to training is procedural memory.
 This is our memory for doing things that usually require action.
-When use a mouse on the computer or dial a phone number we are not consciously aware of the memories that enable us to perform these skills.
+When we use a mouse on the computer or enter a phone number we are not consciously aware of the memories that enable us to perform these skills.

 Capacity, Duration and Speed

 - No one knows how long information can last in long-term memory.
 The duration could be indefinite.
 Think of the older people you know who are experts in their field or who remember details of their childhood.
 Some information appears to last forever.